ev2000/Project-1-ELK-Stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-filebeat-playbook.yml playbook nano file - Once the file created, we need to run the command line (ansible-playbook filebeat-playbook.yml) filebeat-playbook.yml
+filebeat-playbook.yml playbook nano file - Once the file created, we need to run the command line (ansible-playbook filebeat-playbook.yml)

+- filebeat-playbook.yml:

-metricbeat-playbook.yml playbook nano file - Once the file created, we need to run the command line (ansible-playbook metricbeat-playbook.yml) metricbeat-playbook.yml
+metricbeat-playbook.yml playbook nano file - Once the file created, we need to run the command line (ansible-playbook metricbeat-playbook.yml)

+- filebeat-playbook.yml (i put my metricbeat playbook in the same playbook as my filebeat):

 SSH into the control node and follow the steps below:

-Copy the filebeat-config.yml file to /etc/ansible/files.
+ - Copy the filebeat-config.yml file to /etc/ansible/files

-Update the /etc/ansible /hosts file to include the ip address of the webserversand the elk-stack.
+ - Update the /etc/ansible /hosts file to include the ip address of the webserversand the elk-stack.

-Run the playbook, and navigate to: http://[personal vm IP]:5601/app/kibana to check installation.
+ - Run the playbook, and navigate to: http://[personal vm IP]:5601/app/kibana to check installation.

 Bonus

-As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc:
+ - As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc:

-Open git bash, then ssh azadmin@jump box ip <----------(My Azure jump-box)
+ - Open git bash, then ssh azadmin@jump box ip <----------(My Azure jump-box)

-sudo docker container list -a <----------(my container name is: quizzical_solomon)
+ - sudo docker container list -a <----------(my container name is: quizzical_solomon)

-sudo docker start quizzical_solomon <----------(start my container)
+ - sudo docker start quizzical_solomon <----------(start my container)

-docker attach quizzical_solomon <----------(attach my container)
+ - docker attach quizzical_solomon <----------(attach my container)

-cd /etc/ansible/ <----------(to work under ansible file)
+ - cd /etc/ansible/ <----------(to work under ansible file)

-ssh-keygen to your web server <----------(get the ssh_rsa.pub key in order to connect)
+ - ssh-keygen to your web server <----------(get the ssh_rsa.pub key in order to connect)

-Create a playbook file <----------(use touch to create a nano playbook file)
+ - Create a playbook file <----------(use touch to create a nano playbook file)

-nano hosts <----------(update ip on [webservers][elk][elkservers] Example: 10.1.0.4 ansible_python_interpeter=/usr/bin/python3
+ - nano hosts <----------(update ip on [webservers][elk][elkservers] Example: 10.1.0.4 ansible_python_interpeter=/usr/bin/python3

-nano ansible.cfg <----------(add remote_user=azureuser to which server you want to use)
+ - nano ansible.cfg <----------(add remote_user=azureuser to which server you want to use)

-run ansible-playbook my-playbook.yml <----------(ansible-playbook is the command to run the file)
+ - run ansible-playbook my-playbook.yml <----------(ansible-playbook is the command to run the file)